david-a-campbell/W1_Hit/README.md

 🧠 How It Works

-W1 Hit trains a Temporal Convolutional Network (TCN) on quantized MIDI grids representing a single drum voice.
+W1 Hit trains a Temporal Convolutional Network (TCN) on quantized MIDI grids of 16th notes, 8 bars each, representing a single drum voice.
 During inference, the model generates new patterns conditioned on:
 * training data distribution
 * input samples